Matthew Matthew

 In practice, local authorities look more closely at ground installations because they can alter the appearance of outdoor space and affect neighbouring properties.
 Factors such as visibility from public roads, proximity to boundaries, and impact on surrounding land often influence decisions.

 For homeowners, the key difference is scale.
-Rooftop solar is usually straightforward under permitted development.
-Ground-mounted systems require more careful positioning and, in many cases, early conversations with the local planning authority before installation.
+Rooftop solar is usually straightforward under permitted development, while ground-mounted systems require more careful positioning and, in many cases, early conversations with the local planning authority before installation.

 Do Solar Panels Need Building Regulations Approval?

 Yes.
-Even when planning permission isn’t required, rooftop solar installations must comply with UK building regulations.
-Building regulations are not about visual appearance; they focus on safety and structural integrity.
-In practical terms, three things are assessed:
+Even when planning permission is not required, rooftop solar installations must comply with UK building regulations.
+These are not about visual appearance; they focus on safety and structural integrity.
+In practical terms, the assessment covers three things.

 What Grid Approvals Are Required (G98 & G99)?